-- If the default security settings for Oracle Database 12c release 1 (12.1) and later are in place, then passwords must be at least eight characters, and passwords such as welcome and oracle are not allowed. - The IGNORECASE parameter is deprecated.
-Do not use this parameter. - For existing databases, to take advantage of password case-sensitivity, you must reset the passwords of existing users during the database upgrade procedure.
+- Passwords must be at least eight characters, and passwords such as welcome and oracle are not allowed. - For existing databases, to take advantage of password case-sensitivity, you must reset the passwords of existing users during the database upgrade procedure.
 Reset the password for each existing database user with an ALTER USER statement. - Query the PASSWORD_VERSIONS column of DBA_USERS to find the USERNAME of accounts that only have the 10G password version, and do not have either the 11G or the 12C password version.
 Reset the password for any account that has only the 10G password version.